-India is considered to be a big opportunity for the company and is a key focus area for FY 2018.
+India is considered to be a big opportunity for the company and is a key focus area in the medium term.
 Diageo has made good progress in accelerating growth as it focuses on the long-term opportunity, while mitigating short-term impacts of events and legislation.
 Net sales improved 9% in India, reflecting an acceleration in the second half of the year.
 The company's strategy in the country is to grow its Prestige and above brands, which now represent two-thirds of the company's portfolio in the country, and grew 12% in the year.
 Sales growth and accelerated productivity also helped to improve gross margins in the country by 300 basis points, notwithstanding the impact of inflation and the recently launched goods and service tax (GST).
 For greater cost efficiency, the company's tram-lining, which involves breaking down the individual costs involved in a product, and comparing them to other products in the market, as well as internal benchmarks, has helped to reduce glass costs, through light-weighting and a more effective sourcing strategy.
 Furthermore, Zero-based budgeting has reduced indirect costs.

 While the country is its second largest market in terms of value and volume, the region accounts for only 1.5% of its operating profit.
 However, Diageo CEO Ivan Menezes expects the margins in the region to improve from the 10% currently to high teens within five years.